England Family Adventure | Booked by Jamie

 Return to London

 Last train back arrives London around 9–10pm.
-Consider staying overnight near the park to avoid the rush and start fresh the next morning.
+Consider staying overnight near the park to avoid the rush.

 Pro tip: August is peak season at Alton Towers.
 A Fastrack pass for the top 2–3 rides is worth it to make the most of the day.